vnovakovits/docker-dev-services/README.md

 Review `<service>.yaml` files, you may want to make some adjustments e.g. mounted data volume path etc.

+**Note**: Unleash uses the existing PostGIS instance (which includes PostgreSQL) for its database.
+No additional PostgreSQL service is required.

 You will also find `compose-<service>.env` files for some of the services.
 This is where devault environment variables are defined.
 If you need to change